Another Top Club Chef Opportunity conducted by DZA, a strategic alliance of DMA

 Lodging – ALC Club has 28 Overnight Guest Rooms.
 There is no Room Service but members and guests may order Take Out Food to pickup.

 A compensation package that will include a competitive base salary and performance bonus.
 Benefits include medical insurance, 401K, vacation, dining and Chef’s Conference allowances.
 Housing and a negotiable relocation allowance are also available.

 Interested individuals should send resumes, a well-conceived cover letter, and supporting information (a digital Portfolio is encouraged) Click Here to upload your information:

-Work with Denise Zanchelli and her remarkable Team DZA, a team of proven culinary professionals to help advance your career.
+Work with Denise Zanchelli and Team DZA, a team of proven culinary professionals to help advance your career.